 - After surgery, the wound is covered with gauze and ace wraps.
-These should be left in place for 3 days. - It is normal to see some bloody drainage on the dressings following surgery.
-If bright red blood persists despite elevation and icing, please call Dr. Okoroha's office. - If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - After 3 days, the dressing can be removed and wounds covered with dry gauze or waterproof Band-Aids. - Do not remove the paper tapes/strips or cut any of the visible sutures.
+These should be left in place for 3 days. - Due to the large amount of fluid used during arthroscopy, it is normal to see some bloody drainage on the dressings.
+If bright red blood persists despite elevation and icing, please call Dr. Okoroha's office. - If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing • After 3 days, the dressing can be removed and wounds covered with dry gauze or waterproof Band-Aids.

+• Do not remove the paper tapes/strips or cut any of the visible sutures.
 You can reapply the ace wrap to control swelling.